 A documentation resource prepared for consideration and use within BMi Churches in Australia

 The church’s commitment to establishing a child safe environment rests on the effective implementation of its policy and procedures.
-Whereas policy expresses the church’s intent or goals in the area of child safety, procedures define administrative framework and the processes which shape behaviour which reflect those goals.
+Whereas policy expresses the church’s intent or goals in the area of child safety, procedures define the administrative framework and the processes which shape behaviour which reflect those goals.

 This sample manual offers various policy, procedures and forms for possible use by BMi churches in the setup and implementation of systems which reinforce child safety.